-October 4, 2010 Agenda Item No. 8b (Discussion)
+December 6, 2010 Agenda Item No. 6b (Public Hearing)

-September 28, 2010
+November 29, 2010

-TO: Local Agency Formation Commission

-FROM: Keene Simonds, Executive Officer

-Brendon Freeman, Analyst

-SUBJECT: Concurrent Municipal Service Review and Sphere of Influence Establishment for Napa County Regional Park and Open Space District anticipation of future action.

-The Commission will receive a draft report from staff representing the agency's scheduled municipal service review and sphere of influence establishment for the Napa County Regional Park and Open Space District.
-The draft report is being presented to the Commission for discussion in
+- TO: Local Agency Formation Commission - FROM: Keene Simonds, Executive Officer Brendon Freeman, Analyst - SUBJECT: Concurrent Municipal Service Review and Sphere of Influence Establishment for Napa County Regional Park and Open Space District The Commission will receive a final report representing its scheduled municipal service review and sphere of influence establishment for the Napa County Regional Park and Open Space District.
+The final report includes a limited number of revisions from its draft presentation in October and is being presented to the Commission to receive and file.
+The Commission will also consider adopting resolutions confirming the determinative statements in the final report, including establishing a sphere of influence coterminous with the District's jurisdictional boundary.

-The Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 directs Local Agency Formation Commissions (LAFCOs) to review and update each local agency's sphere of influence every five years as needed.
-Spheres are planning tools used by LAFCOs to demark the territory representing the affected agency's appropriate future service area and jurisdictional boundary within a specified time period.
-All jurisdictional changes and outside service extensions must be consistent with the affected agencies' spheres with limited exceptions.
-Sphere determinations may also lead LAFCOs to take other actions under their authority.
-LAFCOs must inform their sphere determinations by preparing municipal service reviews to consider the level, range, and need for governmental services within their county jurisdiction.
+The Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 directs Local Agency Formation Commissions (LAFCOs) to establish and update each local agency's sphere of influence every five years as needed.
+Spheres of influence are planning policies used by LAFCOs demarking the territory it believes represents the affected agency's appropriate future service area and jurisdictional boundary.
+Boundary changes, such as annexations, detachments, and agency formations, must be consistent with the affected agencies' spheres of influence with limited exceptions.
+As a prerequisite to establishing spheres of influence, LAFCOs must prepare municipal service reviews to determine the adequacy and range of governmental services provided within their respective jurisdictions.
+The intent of the municipal service review is to evaluate the adequacy, efficiency, and effectiveness of services in relationship to local needs and circumstances.